eduNEXT/wp-edunext-marketing-site/readme.txt

 Contributors: eduNEXT
 Tags: wordpress, plugin, Open edX, LMS
 Requires at least: 3.9
-Tested up to: 4.9.5
+Tested up to: 5.1.1
-Stable tag: 1.6.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin makes it easy to integrate a Wordpress site with an open edX site from eduNEXT or your own installation.
+This plugin makes it easy to integrate a Wordpress site with an open edX LMS provided by eduNEXT or with your own Open edX installation.

 == Description ==

-Open edX LMS and Wordpress integrator.
-This plugin helps you set up your Wordpress site as the front end site or marketing site for your online learning initiative powered by the open edX platform.
+This plugin helps you set up your Wordpress site as the front end site or marketing site for your online learning initiative powered by the Open edX platform.

-The idea behind this integration is to leave the open edX only to be used once the user logs in to visit his dashboard or courses and to use the power of Wordpress to build:
+The idea behind this integration is to use the greater flexibiliy of Wordpress for the content management pages and leave the open edX only to be used once the user logs in to visit his dashboard or courses.

+In these integrations, Wordpress will typically be used for:

-- the site's the homepage
+- The site's the homepage
-- the course catalog page
+- The course catalog page
-- the pages that describe each of the courses
+- The pages that describe each of the courses
-- any additional static pages that the initiative requires
+- Any additional static pages that the initiative requires

 This plugin is made available by eduNEXT, a world class open edX services provider.
-The plugin is initially tuned to work against an open edX site provided by eduNEXT, but it can also be used to integrate Wordpress and any open edX site.
+The plugin is initially tuned to work against an open edX site provided by eduNEXT, but it can also be used to integrate Wordpress and any Open edX site.

-The integration between open edX and Wordpress currently works at 2 different levels:
+The integration between open edX and Wordpress currently works at 3 different places:

-1) At the site menu level.
+1) In the wordpress navigation menu.
-By adding a menu to your open edX site that allows users to log in / register to the open edX site.
-Once the user has logged in, this menu becomes a user menu with all the standard options the open edX user menu has.
+By adding a menu to your Wordpress site that allows users to log in / register to the Open edX site.
+Once the user has logged in, this menu becomes aware of the session and transforms to a user menu with all the options the Open edX user menu has.

-2) At the page / post content level.
+2) At the page / post content level to link posts with courses.
-By adding a course access button to be placed in each of the pages that describe the courses.
+By adding a Course button to a particular page or post, it can be used as a couse description page, where all the information of the course can be stored and from which the user can access their courses based on the course settings and the learner state.
-This button is added using a shortcode, and it takes care of rendering the correct action depending on the configuration that the course has for that particular user on the open edX site.
+This button is added using a shortcode, and it takes care of rendering the correct action depending on the configuration that the course has for that particular user on the Open edX site.

+3) At the static pages level.
+Open edX includes some static pages for things like the Terms of Service, Privacy Policy, etc, but it has very little capabilities for manageing these web contents.
+The integration allows to host this content directly in wordpress and make sure that the trafic going to each of these static destinations reaches the right page.

-If you require a different kind of integration, contact us at https://www.eduNEXT.co
+Some additional integrations are currently under development.
+If you require a different kind of integration, or professional services to optimize your Open edX platform, contact eduNEXT at https://eduNEXT.co

+== Installation ==

+= Automatic Installation =

+1. Go to the Plugins menu from the dashboard.
+2. Click on the "Add New" button on this page.
+3. Search for "Open edX LMS and Wordpress integrator" in the search bar provided.
+4. Click on "Install Now" once you have located the plugin.
+5. On successful installation click the "Activate Plugin" link to activate the plugin.

+= Manual Installation =

+1. Download the "Open edX LMS and Wordpress integrator" plugin from wordpress.org.
+2. Now unzip and upload the folder using the FTP application of your choice.
+3. The plugin can then be activated by navigating to the Plugins menu in the admin dashboard.

-== Usage ==
+== Frequently Asked Questions ==

-= Menu Integration =
+= How to do the Open edX User Menu Configuration =

 To create an open edX menu: